 - Strumming full chords

 - Playing smooth jazz (or any smooth type of music)

 Ultimately, bridge pickups sound bold and harsh.
-This could be a dream or a nightmare depending on how you play.
-Fortunately, there is a more pleasing alternative for those in the “this is horrible” camp.
+Depending on how you play, this could be a dream or a nightmare.
+Fortunately, a more pleasing alternative exists for those in the “this is horrible” camp.

 Pros and Cons of Neck Pickups

-Neck pickups succeed where bridge pickups fail.
-They offer a neutral sound that acoustic guitar players will be more familiar.
+Neck pickups succeed, whereas bridge pickups fail.
+They offer a neutral sound that acoustic guitar players will be more familiar with.
 But, of course, they also have their downsides — which tend to be the things that bridge pickups do well.

 Pros of Neck Pickups

 Neck pickups are phenomenal when you’d like to:

 - Play acoustic guitar songs on your electric

 - Get a softer, more natural sound